haszari/vogelstreet.github.io/_posts/fashion/2014-08-17-tridenthousefashionshow.markdown

   - url: "/assets/posts/"
 ---

-Dunedin's Sustainable Fashion Hub will debut on the street fashion from in house and local designers.
-Vogel Street will be transformed into a temporary catwalk and showcase unique local and artisan work from Vogel and Bond Street's Trident House.
+Dunedin's _Sustainable Fashion Hub_ will debut on-the-street fashion from in-house and other local designers.
+Vogel Street will be transformed into a temporary catwalk to showcase artisan work from Vogel Street's Trident House.

-Featuring designers __Senorita AweSUMO__, __Ulala__, __Hannah Louise__, with more to be announced soon.
+Featuring designers:
+- Senorita AweSUMO
+- Melanie Child
+- Beau
+- Gemma
+- Ulala
+- Hannah Louise